aerogear-attic/aerogear-simplepush-server/server-netty/README.md

 __useragent_reaper_timeout__
 How often the UserAgent reaper job will run to clean up inactive user agents.

+__token_key__
+This should be a random token which will be used by the server for encryption/decryption of the endpoint URLs that are returned to clients upon successful channel registration.

 ### Access the demo html page